 Regulatory, Pricing and Reimbursement Overview

 A brief overview of the situation regarding regulation, pricing and reimbursement of drugs in Chile.
-Prepared in association with Carey, a leading global law firm, this is an extract from The Pharma Legal Handbook: Chile, available to purchase here for USD 99.
+Prepared in association with Carey, a leading global law firm, this is an extract from The Pharma Legal Handbook: Chile, available to purchase here for GBP 99.

 1. What are the regulatory authorities with jurisdiction over drugs, biologicals, and medical devices in your country?

 In Chile the regulatory authority responsible for the enforcement of the regulatory framework for pharmaceutical products, including biologicals, and medical devices is the Public Health Institute (ISP), which is a functionally decentralized and autonomous public service overseen by the Ministry of Health (MoH).

 In turn, the Ministry of Health is the main health authority in Chile, which, pursuant to the provisions of the Chilean Sanitary Code, is responsible for the issuance of the respective regulations which govern the import, clearance, export, production, manufacturing, fractioning, storage, handling, transport, distribution, sale, pharmacovigilance, traceability, advertising, promotion or information to professionals, medical use or scientific investigation of pharmaceutical products and for the progressive implementation of the provisions for medical devices.

 2. What is the regulatory framework for the authorization, pricing, and reimbursement of drugs, biologicals, and medical devices?